allatnot/googlecloud/README.md

 # files = path where files are exit those to be uploaded
 # location = google cloud location where the bucket exists
 # prefix = the name of folder needs to be created inside the google cloud bucket
+# record = the path where you want to keep the record of the uploaded files.
+# first_upload = 'y' if yes or 'n' if no.